Finder makes money from featured partners, but editorial opinions are our own.

 Pet insurance exclusions

 Pet insurance is cool, and keeps your best mate safe.
-But there's also a bunch of small print that spells out exclusions where you won't be covered.
+But there’s also a bunch of rules in the fineprint that you need to be aware of.
+Here’s a rundown of common exclusions.

 • Animals are rad.
 I like rabbits the most.
-Anyway, pet insurance keeps them healthy and you not poor.
+Anyway, pet insurance keeps them healthy and you at ease.

 • Knowledge is power though, so lets chat about pet insurance exclusions.